-If instead, in a change of heart, the government were to move in the opposite direction and freeze all tax thresholds at their current level, that would raise £7.6bn per annum by 2022-23: £5.9bn from the personal allowance and £1.7bn from the HRT, compared with raising those thresholds in line with inflation (under the OBR's current inflation forecasts, a 7.8% real-terms reduction in the level of those thresholds).
-10 Imposing a similar four-year freeze on tax thresholds to that currently applied to workingage benefits would be a progressive move that the WBG would applaud, since such tax rises would not impact on the poorest, those who continue to earn below the current personal tax allowance, roughly two-thirds of whom are women.
+If tax thresholds had been frozen at their pre 2018 level, that would have raised £7.6bn per annum by 2022-23: £5.9bn from the personal allowance and £1.7bn from the HRT, compared with raising those thresholds in line with inflation (under the OBR's current inflation forecasts, a 7.8% real-terms reduction in the level of those thresholds).
+14 Imposing a similar four-year freeze on tax thresholds to that currently applied to working-age benefits would be a progressive move that the WBG would applaud, since such tax rises would not impact on the poorest, those who continue to earn below the current personal tax allowance, roughly two-thirds of whom are women.

 Alternatively, if the government decided to increase all income tax rates by one percentage point, HM Revenue and Customs (HMRC) estimates that would raise around £6bn per year.
-This would be a move in an even more progressive direction than freezing the thresholds.11
+This would be a move in an even more progressive direction than freezing the thresholds.15